dismaster/RG3DUI/README.md

 # Mining GUI Installation Guide

-Welcome to the Mining GUI installation guide!
-This document will walk you through the steps necessary to install and set up the Mining GUI on your system.
+Welcome to the Mining Monitor installation guide!
+This document will walk you through the steps necessary to install and set up the Mining Monitor on your system.

 [Mining GUI](https://api.rg3d.eu:8443)